States ramp up for biggest vaccination effort in US history

 In rural Minnesota this fall, masked nurses in traffic vests reached into cars to give passengers flu shots.
 The drive-thru clinic was a way to social distance in the pandemic, but it also served as a test run for someday administering a COVID-19 vaccine.

 Carlton County has purchased mobile vaccination stations to prepare for similar mass clinics for the coronavirus.
-But county health officials are also suddenly dealing with a spike in cases, and many questions remain unanswered, including when a vaccine might arrive and how many doses there will be
+But county health officials are also suddenly dealing with a spike in cases, and many questions remain unanswered, including when a vaccine might arrive and how many doses there will be.

 “It’s all kind of up in the air,” said Jenny Barta, a public health nurse specialist.